ipld/ipld/specs/transport/car/carv2/index.md

 ### Header

-Following the 11 byte pragma, the CARv2 is a fixed-length sequence of 40 bytes, broken into the following sections:
+Following the 11 byte pragma, the CARv2 header is a fixed-length sequence of 40 bytes, broken into the following sections:

 1. **Characteristics**: A 128-bit (16-byte) bitfield used to describe certain features of the enclosed data.
-2. **Data offset**: A 64-bit (8-byte) unsigned little-endian integer indicating the byte-offset from the beginning of the CARv2 to the first byte of the CARv1 data payload.
+2. **Data offset**: A 64-bit (8-byte) unsigned little-endian integer indicating the byte-offset from the beginning of the CARv2 pragma to the first byte of the CARv1 data payload.
 3. **Data size**: A 64-bit (8-byte) unsigned little-endian integer indicating the byte-length of the CARv1 data payload.
-4. **Index offset**: A 64-bit (8-byte) unsigned little-endian integer indicating the byte-offset from the beginning of the CARv2 to the first byte of the index payload.
+4. **Index offset**: A 64-bit (8-byte) unsigned little-endian integer indicating the byte-offset from the beginning of the CARv2 pragma to the first byte of the index payload.
 This value may be `0` to indicate the absence of index data.

 ### Characteristics